Skip to main content

 extract_hwp_images

-Extract and save all embedded images from an HWP file to a specified output directory (defaults to _images/).
+Extract all embedded images from a Hangul Word Processor (HWP) file and save them to a specified directory on disk.

 Instructions